asherbhs/asherbhs.github.io/apl-book/_sources/trees/translations.md

 # Appendix: Translations

 While this tutorial is primarily targeted at intemediate APL users, this section includes translations of various code snippets into BQN, J, and K (K6) for the convenience of users of those languages.
+I do not use these languages nearly as frequently as APL, so there are more likely to be places for improvement, do let me know!

 ## Basic Operations